 [Ed. note: Note: This should refer to the best practice document as well, when ready.]

-The increasing usage of XML as a medium for documentation-related content (e.g. DocBook> and DITA as formats for writing structured documentation, well suited to computer hardware and software manuals) and software-related content (e.g. the eXtensible User Interface Language [XUL]) creates challenges and opportunities in the domain of XML internationalization and localization.
+The increasing usage of XML as a medium for documentation-related content (e.g., DocBook> and DITA as formats for writing structured documentation, well suited to computer hardware and software manuals) and software-related content (e.g., the eXtensible User Interface Language [XUL]) creates challenges and opportunities in the domain of XML internationalization and localization.

 1.2.1 Typical Problems